-CURRICULUM
+CURRICULUM.

 The curriculum requires students to make connections among the subjects and to apply the information in their personal lives.
 Teachers will guide students to adapt to our deeply rigorous curriculum.
-The curriculum will be based on the purpose of JCPAA.

-The curriculum at JCPAA is aligned with the Common Core Standards and are in alignment with our academic goals.
+The curriculum is aligned with the Common Core Standards and are in alignment with our academic goals.
 The Common Core State Standards provides a consistent, clear understanding of what students are expected to learn, so teachers and parents know what they need to do to help them.
 The standards are designed to be relevant to the real world, reflecting the knowledge and skills that our young people need for success in college and careers.
-JCPAA students will graduate fully prepared for the future.